Islamabad United

-The team's home-ground is the Rawalpindi Cricket Stadium.
-The team is coached by Azhar Mahmood, who replaced Johan Botha who coached the side in 2021.
-Shadab Khan was named as the captain of the team before PSL 5, with that he became the youngest captain in PSL history.
-The team's bowling coach is Pakistani spinner Saeed Ajmal.
+The franchise is owned by Leonine Global Investments through its sports arm, Leonine Global Sports, led by Amna Naqvi and Ali Naqvi.

-The leading run-scorer of the team is Luke Ronchi, while Shadab Khan is the leading wicket-taker.
+Islamabad United won the inaugural PSL title by defeating Quetta Gladiators in the final, and claimed their second championship in the 2018 season after beating Peshawar Zalmi.
+The team secured its third title in the 2024 season, overcoming Multan Sultans in a thrilling final.
+With three titles, United is the most successful franchise in PSL history.

-Ownership
+The team's home ground is the Rawalpindi Cricket Stadium, while Mike Hesson serves as head coach, having succeeded Azhar Mahmood.
+Shadab Khan has captained the side since 2020, becoming the youngest captain in PSL history at the time of his appointment.

-The franchise is owned by Leonine Global Investments, which is focused on investments and business interest globally, through its sports entity Leonine Global Sports.
-The sports company also owns Hong Kong Island United, a franchise team in the Hong Kong T20 Blitz.
-Leonine Global is owned by Ali Naqvi and Amna Naqvi.
+The team's leading run-scorer is Colin Munro, while Shadab Khan remains the franchise's all-time leading wicket-taker.

 Franchise history

 In 2015, the Pakistan Cricket Board (PCB) announced that the inaugural season of the Pakistan Super League would take place in February 2016 in the United Arab Emirates.
 On 3 December 2015, the PCB unveiled the owners of five city-based franchises.
 The Islamabad franchise was sold to Leonine Global Sports for US$15 Million.